pixeldroid/jailang/docs/_overview/Features/SOA.md

 }
 ```

-But this design conceit has introduced problems that grow worse with scale [^class-packing]:
+But this design conceit has introduced problems that grow worse with scale: [^class-packing]

 * All classes are different sizes
 * Entities can't be allocated contiguously